Autodesk/orion-ui/packages/hig-custom-fiber-renderer/README.md

 ### TODO

+* Switch getDOMNode to el property getter
+* Use interface json (mock help method) to generate properties in Orion Elements
+  * Use defaults to figure out property names
+  * Add mock for event names with 'onEvent' style
+  * Rename append* methods to add* methods
 * Better error messaging for failure modes:
   * Trying to append the wrong child type
   * Trying to add a child to the DOM when it should be nested inside another HIG.Web component